magalifabri/evaluation-guides/push_swap.md

 the test included in this scale.
 You should repeat this test couple of times with several permutations before you validate it.

-## Push_swap - Identity test
-In this section, we'll evaluate push_swap's behavior when given a list, which has already been sorted.
-Execute the following 3 tests.
-If at least one fails, no points will be awarded for this section.
-Move to the next one.

-- Run the following command "$>./push_swap 42".
-The program
-should display nothing (0 instruction).

-- Run the following command "$>./push_swap 0 1 2 3".
-The
-program should display nothing (0 instruction).

-- Run the following command "$>./push_swap 0 1 2 3 4 5 6 7 8
-9".
-The program should display nothing (0 instruction).

-## Push_swap - Simple version
-If the following test fails, no points will be awarded for this section.
-Move to the next one.

-- Run "$>ARG="2 1 0"; ./push_swap $ARG | ./checker $ARG".
-Check that the checker program displays "OK" and that the size of the list of instructions from push_swap is 2 OR 3.
-Otherwise the test fails.

-## Another simple version
-Execute the following 2 tests.
-If at least one fails, no points will be awarded for this section.
-Move to the next one.

-- Run "$>ARG="1 5 2 4 3"; ./push_swap $ARG | ./checker $ARG".
-Check that the checker program displays "OK" and that the size of the list of instructions from push_swap isn't more than 12.
-Kudos if the size of the list of instructions is 8.

-- Run "$>ARG="<5 random values>"; ./push_swap $ARG | ./checker
-$ARG" and replace the placeholder by 5 random valid values.
-Check that the checker program displays "OK" and that the size of the list of instructions from push_swap isn't more than 12.
-Otherwise this test fails.
-You'll have to specifically check that the program wasn't developed to only answer correctly on the test included in this scale.
-You should repeat this test couple of times with several permutations before you validate it.

-## Push_swap - Middle version
-If the following test fails, no points will be awarded for this section.
-Move to the next one.

-- Run "$>ARG="<100 random values>"; ./push_swap $ARG |
-./checker $ARG" and replace the placeholder by 100 random valid values.
-Check that the checker program displays "OK" and that the size of the list of instructions.
-Give points in accordance:
-- less than 700: 5
-- less than 900: 4
-- less than 1100: 3
-- less than 1300: 2
-- less than 1500: 1
-You'll have to specifically check that the program wasn't developed to only answer correctly on the test included in this scale.
-You should repeat this test couple of times with several permutations before you validate it.
-Rate it from 0 (failed) through 5 (excellent)

-## Push_swap - Advanced version
-If the following test fails, no points will be awarded for this section.
-Move to the next one.

-- Run "$>ARG="<500 random values>"; ./push_swap $ARG |
-./checker $ARG" and replace the placeholder by 500 random valid values (One is not called John/Jane Script for nothing) Check that the checker program displays "OK" and that the size of the list of instructions
-- less than 5500: 5
-- less than 7000: 4
-- less than 8500: 3
-- less than 10000: 2
-- less than 11500: 1
-You'll have to specifically check that the program wasn't developed to only answer correctly on the test included in this scale.
-You should repeat this test couple of times with several permutations before you validate it.
-Rate it from 0 (failed) through 5 (excellent)

-# Bonus
-Reminder : Remember that for the duration of the defence, no segfault, nor other unexpected, premature, uncontrolled or unexpected termination of the program, else the final grade is 0.
-Use the appropriate flag.
-This rule is active throughout the whole defence.
-We will look at your bonuses if and only if your mandatory part is EXCELLENT.
-This means that you must complete the mandatory part, beginning to end, and your error management needs to be flawless, even in cases of twisted or bad usage.
-So if the mandatory part didn't score all the point during this defence bonuses will be totally IGNORED.

-## Some bonuses
-To deserve being considered as such, a bonus must be:

-- Useful (you will judge for yourself), no need to exaggerate.
-- Well done
-- Operational, it cannot generate any errors.

-ex: -v to display the stacks during processing, -c to display with colours, etc...